Abadrausar/Rubble-/rubble/Rubble Readme.txt

 BUGS:
 ==============================================

-The generic animal mats (in the base) do not appear to work 100%, some things like meat are still not generic.
+The generic animal mats addon does not appear to work 100%, some things like meat are still not generic.
 Sometime I'll look into it, until then it may be better not to use that setting.

 ==============================================
 Changelog:
 ==============================================
+v1.4
+	Updated script runtime to NCA5, this may break some code as the way maps are handled is changed Updated all NCA docs to describe NCA5
+	Changed the way the lexer handles the char literals (';', '{', and '}') to remove possible infinite recursion Fixed bug in some of the base templates, the return value should have been run through the stage parser Fixed #AQUIFER not working at all
+	Fixed SET returning whatever junk was in the NCA return register when it was called Fixed some variables expanding too early, variables in nested template calls are not expanded until the nested template runs Removed SHARED_ITEM (alias for SHARED_OBJECT)
+	Added native template !SCRIPT_TEMPLATE for declaring templates consisting of NCA code Added base templates SET_TILE and #TILE for tileset support Wrapped every (non-creature) tile number with a call to #TILE Added rubble:dfdir variable
+	Added regex:replace NCA command
+	Added an example tileset addon mlc_tileset based on an ASCII-like tileset I made Split generic animal mats out of the base and into an addon Removed ANIMAL_MAT template from base
+	Made clear_raws addon active by default

 v1.3
 	Added rubble:stageparse NCA command
 	Added rubble:calltemplate NCA command